Experience Wellington Job Listing

-- Have sound knowledge of the NZ Digital Technologies / Hangarau Matihiko curriuculum, and The NZ Curriculum/Te Marautanga o Aotearoa curriculum.
+- Have sound knowledge of digital technologies with national curriculum frameworks.
 Knowledge of LEOTC/ELC programming is an advantage.

-- Possess excellent practical technical knowledge and good trouble-shooting skills, and strong networks in the tech and digital industries,
+- Possess excellent practical technical knowledge, good trouble-shooting skills, and strong networks in the tech, digital, and creative industries.

 - Be a great team player – creative, reliable, proactive, and positive.

 - Hold a genuine interest in research and innovation to design responsive and engaging learning programmes for school groups and developing early childhood offer.